 Garcetti has lived and worked in Europe, Asia and Africa and appointed Los Angeles' first Deputy Mayor for International Affairs to expand L.A.'s global ties and bring more jobs, economic opportunity, culture, education and visitors to the city.

-Bill Gates is cochair of the Bill & Melinda Gates Foundation.
+Bill Gates is co-chair of the Bill & Melinda Gates Foundation.
 In 1975, he founded Microsoft with Paul Allen.
 A geek icon, tech visionary and business trailblazer, Gates led the company to become the worldwide leader in business and personal software and services.
+His new book, How to Avoid a Climate Disaster: The Solutions We Have and the Breakthroughs We Need, lays out the investments and innovations needed to reduce dangerous carbon emissions and secure an inhabitable future.

-In 2008, Gates transitioned from his day-to-day role with Microsoft to focus full-time on his foundation’s work to expand opportunity to the world’s most disadvantaged people.
-Along with cochair Melinda Gates, he leads the foundation’s strategic development and sets the overall direction of the organization.
-Holding that all lives have equal value no matter where they're being lived, the foundation has donated staggering sums to HIV/AIDS programs, libraries, agriculture research and disaster relief -- and offered vital guidance and creative funding to programs in global health and education.
+In 2008, Gates transitioned from his day-to-day role with Microsoft to focus full-time on his foundation's work to expand opportunity to the world's most disadvantaged people.
+Holding that all lives have equal value no matter where they're being lived, the foundation has donated staggering sums to HIV/AIDS programs, libraries, agriculture research and disaster relief -- and offered vital guidance and critical funding to programs in global health and US education.

-Together with Warren Buffett, the Gateses founded the Giving Pledge, an effort to encourage the wealthiest families and individuals to publicly commit more than half their wealth to philanthropic causes and charitable organizations either during their lifetime or in their will.
-In 2015, Gates created the Breakthrough Energy Coalition, a group of individuals and entities committed to clean energy innovation, followed by Breakthrough Energy Ventures, an investor-led fund that provides patient capital to support cutting-edge clean energy companies.
+Together with Warren Buffett and Melinda French Gates, Gates founded the Giving Pledge in 2010, an effort to encourage the wealthiest families and individuals to publicly commit more than half their wealth to philanthropic causes and charitable organizations either during their lifetime or in their will.
+In 2015, Gates founded Breakthrough Energy, where he’s putting his experience as an innovator and problem-solver to work to address climate change by supporting the next generation of entrepreneurs, big thinkers and clean technologies to help drive the policy, market and technological changes required for a clean energy transition.

 Kristalina Georgieva became the managing director of the International Monetary Fund (IMF) in October 2019.
 Before joining the IMF, she was CEO of the World Bank from January 2017 to September 2019 and served as interim president of the World Bank Group for three months.